IMac G3: Design

 Apple's design team radically overhauled its processes to meet the tight deadline.
 In the past, they had sent two-dimensional blueprints or hand-drawn sketches to toolmakers to create molds, a laborious process that could take months.
 Instead, Apple relied on computer-aided design (CAD) using the three-dimensional (3D) modeling program Alias Wavefront to sculpt designs, and CNC milling machines and primitive 3D printers to create physical mockups.
 Apple's product designers wrote software to allow the Wavefront 3D models to be brought into Unigraphics, a program that was used in aerospace design.
 This process allowed the engineers to compare 3D models of the computer's components with the casing, speeding up the process of finding a workable combination of external and internal elements.
+The difficulties in producing a design that could be feasibly manufactured led to Ive's design team getting involved in production earlier, learning what materials, tools, and techniques they had to work with.

-Jobs reconsidered the network computer concept as similar products struggled in the market, and recalibrated the project as a full-featured computer with optical disc storage and hard drives.
 The finalized iMac's components and 15 inch cathode-ray tube (CRT) display are enclosed within a plastic shell.
 The translucent effect was achieved by mixing light-scattering particles into the plastic, instead of texturing the surface as is typically done with injection-molded parts.
 The computer features translucency throughout, such as the small foot to raise the computer, and the power cord resembling condensation on glass.
 Port labels and regulatory markings have holographic stickers.
 The design team added a recessed handle to the back of the computer to make it more personal and approachable for new computer users.
 The cost of the casing was more than three times that of a typical computer but Ive credited Jobs with intuitively understanding the design aims and not demanding justification for the increased costs.
 The keyboard and mouse were redesigned with matching translucent plastics and trim for the iMac.
 Ive was especially proud of the round mouse, which shows the complicated internal components that are partially hidden behind the Apple logo.